← All courses

 Hardening & the long run: make it bulletproof, make it last

-The difference between a cool demo and a system you trust with client work.
+The difference between a cool demo and a system you trust with the decisions it now makes for you.
 Guardrails, scheduled runs, and the maintenance habits that compound for years.

 Saturday · 2 hrs